 Before we discuss these facelift options, it is valuable to understand how important the consultation can be in deciding which procedure is ideal for your needs and goals.

 “You never go from the consultation to the operating room,” states Dr. DeJoseph.
 “After deciding to schedule the facelift, we bring the patient back in for a pre-operative appointment.
 This gives us an opportunity to re-evaluate their medical history and review individual risks, especially medical conditions such as high blood pressure, a tendency to scar, smoking, and any deficiency in blood clotting.
 We think of the preoperative appointment as a teaching experience for both us and the patient.
-The ‘video imager’ is, once again, a useful tool for the patient as we review the photographs and discuss expectations, concerns and recovery time.”

 A traditional facelift was our only option years ago, but with all the new advancements in medicine and technology, face-lifting procedures have become more individualized and now allow patients more options for facial rejuvenation.
 Here we will discuss the traditional full facelift.
 However, a consultation with one of Premier’s Board Certified Facial Plastic Surgeons is paramount in deciding if a full facelift is optimal for you.